-State Farm is the largest auto insurance provider in the U.S., with over 16 percent of the market share, according to the National Association of Insurance Commissioners.
-State Farm can be a great option for many different kinds of people, especially students.
+State Farm is the largest auto insurance provider in the U.S., with over 16 percent of the market share, according to the NAIC.
+State Farm can be an excellent option for many kinds of people, especially students.
 If you’re a good student, you could get up to 25 percent off your premium with State Farm.
 You won’t come across a discount on student car insurance that big when shopping for car insurance elsewhere.
 Also, you get to keep that discount until you’re 25 years old, even after you graduate college.

 State Farm has four apps that make claims easier and help people save money.
 One app, Steer Clear®, is for drivers under 25 to hone their skills.
-Drivers complete in-app courses and log driving hours.
-Drivers who complete the program get another discount on their premium.
+Drivers take in-app courses and log driving hours.
+Drivers who complete the program get another discount on their premiums.

-This company also has a rating of A++ from AM Best and an A+ rating from the BBB.
+State Farm has a financial strength rating of A++ from AM Best, but it has a B- rating from the BBB.
 Find out more by reading our State Farm auto insurance review.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of auto insurance providers to formulate rankings of the best insurers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.